LeidenCBC/leidencbc.github.io/_projects/cytosplore.md

 #- name: Imaging Flow Cytometry
 #  link: 2019_imaging_flow_cytometry.pdf
 #  icon: far fa-file-pdf
+- name: Augmenting Heatmaps
+  link: 2019_heatmaps.pdf
+  icon: far fa-file-pdf

 # Add a short description for the listing page here. keep it short to dont break the layout onm /projects
-short-text: "Cytosplore is an interactive visual analysis system for understanding how the immune system works.
-The goal of the analysis framework is to provide a clear picture of the immune systems cellular composition and the cells’ corresponding properties and functionality.
-Cytosplore incorporates state-of-the art clustering and dimensionality reduction techniques such as HSNE, allowing the exploration of millions of cells without the need for downsampling."
+short-text: "The Cytosplore project forms a research framework on interactive visual analysis of high-dimensional data.
+The core is the Cytosplore software.
+Besides its application to single-cell analysis the Cytosplore software is a robust and extensible visual analysis framework.
+This project combines basic methodological research with highly relevant applied research in single-cell analysis."

 # longer description of the project used on top of the project page. use this for an extended abstract
+long-text: "The Cytosplore project forms a research framework on interactive visual analysis of high-dimensional data.
+The core is the Cytosplore software.
+Besides its application to single-cell analysis the Cytosplore software is a robust and extensible visual analysis framework.
+This project combines basic methodological research with highly relevant applied research in single-cell analysis."

+# if you need a more elaborate description add it below the --- here you can use the full markdown/kramdown spec and/or embed html
+---
-long-text: "Cytosplore is an interactive visual analysis system for understanding how the immune system works.
+Cytosplore is an interactive visual analysis system for understanding how the immune system works.
 The goal of the analysis framework is to provide a clear picture of the immune systems cellular composition and the cells’ corresponding properties and functionality.
 Cytosplore is targeted at the analysis of mass cytometry (CyTOF) data.
 Mass cytometry is a novel technique to determine the properties of single-cells with unprecedented detail.
 This amount of detail allows for much finer differentiation but also comes at the cost of more complex analysis.
 Cytosplore incorporates state-of-the art clustering and dimensionality reduction techniques.
 The inclusion of HSNE allows the exploration of millions of cells without the need for downsampling.
 Furthermore Cytosplore provides Approximated-tSNE (up to 100x faster than standard t-SNE without loss in precision) and a custom implementation of the SPADE clustering algorithm.
-Cytosplore implements progressive visual analytics and visualization techniques to provide a highly engaging user experience through direct feedback and linked views"
+Cytosplore implements progressive visual analytics and visualization techniques to provide a highly engaging user experience through direct feedback and linked views

-# if you need a more elaborate description add it below the --- here you can use the full markdown/kramdown spec and/or embed html
----
-Freetext!